ulfschneider/ulf.website/content/posts/sports/2021-10-07-fairlight-strael-build-notes.md

 It took me four years from there to the point of ordering a Strael 3.0 frame in late August 2021 to build up my personal bike.
 In particular, it´s a Strael because of

 -   **The fit:** There is a _tall_ frame geometry that fits me.
 Have a look at the [Fairlight Fit Calculator](https://fairlightcycles.com/calculator/).
 -   **The details:** When you read through Dom´s [design notes](https://fairlightcycles.com/wp-content/uploads/2021/06/Fairlight-Strael-3.0-Design-Notes.pdf) you´ll get a sense of how he is taking care about everything.
-It´s speaking to me and I enjoy owning a frame someone was so humble and courageous about.
+It´s speaking to me and I will enjoy riding a frame someone was so humble and courageous about.
+The way the bike is designed reminds me of the [10 principles of good design](/2020-05-04-10-principles-of-good-design/), by Dieter Rams.
 -   **The durability:** I think a steel frame can take the everyday use better than a carbon frame.
 -   **The ride:** Unfortunately, I couldn´t do a test ride before ordering the frame.
 I´m relying on how certain riders describe it.
 Therefore I´m talking here about my expectations.
 The Strael is now in its third model iteration and according to how it´s described it got even better with each iteration.
 It´s comfortable, it climbs, it gets to speed, the handling is balanced.
 Stu Kerton´s characterization resonates with me.
 He describes what I like about a road bike – comfort without being mushy, predictability without being twitchy, and pedaling performance.